 82. Almost 50% of all internet users will search for product-related videos before visiting a store.

 Do you feel inspired?
 Have you noticed some areas in which you can do better?
 Are you ready to invest more time in creating original videos and engaging content?
 Or do you feel you are spot on with your SEO strategy?
-Tell us your thoughts in the comment section below, we would love to hear your opinion.
+Tell us your thoughts in the comment section below; we would love your opinion.